Integrating MIT Applications with Open edX using Tutor

 Run the configure_instance command

-docker-compose run --rm web ./manage.py configure_instance linux --gateway <ip> --tutor-dev
+docker-compose run --rm web ./manage.py configure_instance <linux or macos> --gateway <gateway_ip from above step> --tutor-dev

 -

-Get the gateway IP of the
+Linux Users: Get the gateway IP of the

 Docker network.
 Example:docker network inspect mitxpro_default | grep Gateway